It’s a great question, and like many simple questions, it can be hard to provide a good answer. Here’s a practical way to approach it.

 - Source some novels that you feel represent good writing.

-- Next sign into VT Readability, and upload the novels.
+- Next sign into VT Writer, and upload the novels.

-- Finally set your thresholds in the Settings area of VT Readability.
+- Finally set your thresholds in the Settings area of VT Writer.

 - It can be tricky to say ‘what is a good readability score’.